simomorphine/belief-space-caracterization-and-cost-geometry/README.md

 ## A Note on the Nature of This Work

-This work, **“A Humble Philosophical Attempt to Build the Mathematical Foundation for Complex-Valued Reinforcement Learning,”** should **not** be interpreted as a finished scientific discovery, a validated theory, or a complete AI paradigm.
+This work, should **not** be interpreted as a finished scientific discovery, a validated theory, or a complete AI paradigm.

 This repository is primarily **my way of learning, exploring, and thinking**.
 I collect ideas, mathematical formulations, experiments, and references that may help me better understand the subject and, potentially, build a foundation for future work.